lmaobox-lua/lmaobox-scripting/votereveal.readme.md

 ## How to use

-> status : broke rn, will fix after 18PM GMT+7 <br> or you can pull request
+> Need Help! : If you can change my custom ChatPrint to string.format equivalent i'd be appriciated.

 1. Load Script
 2. Enjoy